linuxdeepin/dde-printer/assets/dde-printer/print-manager/en_US/print-manager.md

 ### Right-click options

-Select the printer and right-click, you will have four options such as "Shared", "Enabled", "Accept jobs", and "Set as default".
+Select the printer and right-click, you will have options such as "Rename", "Shared", "Enabled", "Accept jobs", and "Set as default".

 > ![notes](../common/notes.svg)Notes: Before sharing a printer, must sharing function in "Main Menu > Settings" be opened.
 Otherwise, it would not take effect even though it's selected in the tight-click menu.